grate-driver/grate/Fragment-Shader-ISA.md

     Condition register stored value = !!(ALU result)

+Looks like ALU can address up to 2 source CR's in one ALU[0-3] sub-instruction.

 #### Kill register:

 Non-zero value written to the KILL register discards the fragment, zero keeps it alive and doesn't resurrect the killed fragment.
 Destination register write mask (low/high halves) is ignored.